Infinite-Blue-1042/Fluent/README.md

 None of the describe parameters (eg. x, y) are required.
 They are set by default to 0, 0, 0, and 0 respective to the usual order.

 ### Entry
 The entry command creates multi-line input fields.
+They are widgets.
 Here is an example on how to use them.
 ```
 window create app
 entry create app search